wuhanstudio/esp32-st7735/README.md

 python pc_client.py --ip 192.168.199.142 --port 9191
 ```

-By default, this displays minions.jpg on the ESP32 board.
+By default, this displays minions.jpg on the ESP32 board remotely **using Wifi**.

 ![](demo.jpg)